 - i.
 The Group's equity securities, which are exposed to price risk, are the held financial assets at fair value through profit or loss.
 To manage its price risk arising from investments in equity securities, the Group diversifies its portfolio.
 Diversification of the portfolio is done in accordance with the limits set by the Group. - ii.
 The Group's investments in equity securities comprise listed and unlisted stocks.
 The prices of equity securities would change due to the change of the future value of investee companies.
-If the prices of these equity securities had increased/decreased by 1% with all other variables held constant, post-tax profit for the years ended December 31, 2021 and 2020 would have increased/decreased by \$9,408 and \$6,587, respectively, as a result of gains/losses on equity securities classified as at fair value through profit or loss.
+If the prices of these equity securities had increased/decreased by 1% with all other variables held constant, post-tax profit for years ended December 31, 2022 and 2021 would have increased/decreased by \$6,959 and \$9,408, respectively, as a result of gains/losses on equity securities classified as at fair value through profit or loss.